quekshuy/oldquekshuy.github.io/_posts/2014-05-15-using-the-cloud-for-production-services.markdown

 For one, the whole instance was stopped and we weren't informed.
 I'm pretty sure I wasn't the one who shut it down.
 In fact, I was the only one who knew which instance went down.

 At a recent AWS sharing session, I questioned some local evangelists about the problem.
 They had not heard anyone encountering the same thing.
-It could also be because the people who did refused to fork out for paid support.
+It could also be because the people who did refused to fork out for paid support, so the issues weren't escalated.
+Or they could have patched the problem, thinking "oh, no harm done".

 So that's the slippery slope when it comes to cloud hosting.